wintai9899/Kata-Solutions/Mars_Rover/README.md

 10. rovers cannot share the same coordinates after running command
 11. rovers cannot be deployed to the same coordinates
 12. will run over telnet or ssh session

+## Project Structure
+Mars_Rover/
+├── README.md
+├── input.txt
+└── src/
+    ├── main.py         # entry point — reads input, deploys rovers, prints output
+    ├── position.py     # Position — immutable (x, y) coordinate
+    ├── direction.py    # Direction — N/E/S/W enum with turn & step math
+    ├── plateau.py      # Plateau — shared world state (bounds + occupied cells)
+    └── rover.py        # Rover — turn, move, execute commands

+## Modules

+### Position — immutable coordinate
+A frozen dataclass holding x and y.
+Being immutable makes it hashable, so positions can live in a set (used by Plateau.occupied).
+Moving a rover never mutates a Position — it rebinds to a new one.

+### Direction — compass enum
+An Enum with N=0, E=1, S=2, W=3.
+Three methods:

+turn_left() → (value + 3) % 4

+turn_right() → (value + 1) % 4

+delta() → (dx, dy) step, looked up in a module-level DELTAS table ordered N, E, S, W.

+The enum values double as list indices, so turning and stepping are pure arithmetic — no branching.

+### Plateau — the shared world
+Holds the grid bounds and a set of currently occupied cells.
+One instance is shared by every rover, so it detects:

+Moves off the grid (in_bounds)

+Moves onto another rover's cell (is_free)

+Deployments onto an occupied cell

+Methods: in_bounds, is_free, can_place, occupy, vacate.
+It knows about Position only — not about Rover.

+### Rover — the agent
+Owns its position, facing, and a reference to the shared plateau.
+On __init__, it validates its start cell and registers it via plateau.occupy.
+Moves are three steps in strict order:

+1. compute candidate = position + direction.delta()
+2. if not plateau.can_place(candidate): return   # blocked
+3. plateau.vacate(old) → rebind self.position → plateau.occupy(new)

+That order matters: the old cell must be freed before rebinding, or the plateau drifts out of sync. execute(commands) iterates character by character and dispatches to turn_left, turn_right, or move.

+### main — orchestration only
+The plateau is created once before the loop, so every rover sees the same world.
+Rovers are processed sequentially — each finishes before the next is deployed — so no concurrency controls are neede